Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Future directions

+While $\TT^{\{k_i\}}_{1,0}$, and $\TT^{\{k_i\}}_{0,1}$ also contribute to the lowest six channels which we have omitted here, the $\TT^{\{k_i\}}_{0,0}$ contributions will remain the same as in the $\EE=2$ cases \eqref{eq:AT1}-\eqref{eq:AT6}.
 To derived reduced block decompositions of $\TT^{\{k_i\}}_{1,0}$, and $\TT^{\{k_i\}}_{0,1}$ in analogy to Section \ref{reducedblocks}, one would need to devise a way to invert $A^{\{k_{i}\};\TT}_{mm}$ in terms of the (at most) single conformal primary it encodes.
 If such reduced blocks exist, their form will be constrained by the following observations: \begin{itemize} \item The reduced correlators are interrelated under crossing symmetry.
 Consider $1\leftrightarrow2$ crossing using the relation